amunategui/amunategui.github.io/_posts/2015-01-14-yelp-cross-country-trip.md

 }
 ```
 <BR><BR>
 ``GetPossibleCoordinates`` takes the current position of our traveler, calculates its bounded box and returns the next two possible moves.
-One higher foward move and one lower forward move (see image below).
+One higher forward move and one lower forward move (see image below).

-The default bounded box unit is 1 degree (very loosly around 60 miles), so we add 30 miles in all four directions.
+The default bounded box unit is 1 degree (very loosely around 60 miles), so we add 30 miles in all four directions.

 ```r